snake575/trading-bots/README.md

 * macOS, Windows or Linux
 * Python 3.6 or 3.7

-To install Trading-Bots, simply use `pipenv` (or `pip`, of course):
+To install Trading-Bots, simply use `poetry` (or `pip`, of course):

-    pipenv install trading-bots
+    poetry add trading-bots

 Remember to activate the virtual environment

-    pipenv shell
+    poetry shell

 ## Getting started